NizarNi/Augmented-Scrum/README.md

 Control AI.
 Sustain Software.
 Version 0.1 (Experimental)

-It's called Augmented, not because we are expanding Scrum, it's to signify that softwrae devs practice is now done by hybrid teams, it's AI-Assissted software development.
+It's called Augmented to signify that software dev is now done by hybrid teams, it's AI-Assissted software development.

 The term is inspired from Data augmentation it is the process of artificially generating new data from existing data, primarily to train new machine learning (ML) models.